 A Final Word

 The Greek philosophers and great poets of our time clearly had something right, so what are you waiting for?
-Get out and take this chance to tap into your brain’s unhinged potential through the simplest and most accessible exercise, walking.
+Get out and take this chance to tap into the unhinged potential of your psychology through the simplest and most accessible exercise.